-Things are not the way they’re supposed to be.
+Things are just not the way they’re supposed to be.
 No matter what we believe or how we express it, we are all intuitively aware of this reality.
 We seek meaning, purpose and life in a thousand different places, in a thousand different ways… We hunger for more.
-And while we may get a taste of what we crave, it is a brief and fleeting one that often only serves to remind us of our hunger rather than satisfy it.
+The Denver-Boulder corridor has exploded in growth with people moving here in search of exactly that meaning.
+While we may get a taste of what we crave, it is a brief and fleeting one that often only serves to increase our hunger rather than satisfy it.

-Hoping for the entrée, we get a free sample.
+Hoping for the entrée, we barely get a free sample.

-But what if our deepest hunger wasn’t actually for what we craved?
-What if meaning and purpose were the result of a full stomach rather than the entrée at a feast?
+But what if our cravings and our deepest hungers aren’t the same thing?
 What if our cravings pointed to an even deeper longing than we thought?

-In short, it has been the single greatest catalyst of human flourishing in our home.
+In short, it has been the single greatest catalyst of flourishing in our home.